 Essentially, this separation occurs within the context of the whole, which extends beyond us.
 In fact, we are safe in the Source, even when we feel separated, excluded and insecure.

-We constantly yearn to connect, we are free to choose.
+We constantly yearn to connect, and we are free to choose.
 The Source hums a song, gives us a nudge, awakens our longing for harmony within.
-Despite this, we sometimes freeze, we do not trust the connection and become entrenched in resistance.
-Maybe because we feel safe there.
-We know this place and we don’t want to give it up, especially when people don’t do what we want.
+Despite this, we sometimes freeze, we do not trust the connection, and we become entrenched in resistance.
+Maybe because we feel safe there, we know this place, and we don’t want to give it up, especially when people don’t do what we want.

 People not doing what we want them to do also forms part of the Source’s repertoire.
 The Source exposes us to situations that touch and affect us deeply.
-Because it is only deep inside that the eternal ice can melt and opposites can unite in order for something new to emerge once again.
-Until the next separation.
+Because it is only deep inside that the eternal ice can melt, and opposites can unite for something new to emerge once again until the next separation.

 Entering into the crevices of my feelings makes me uncomfortable.
-Even though experience has taught me that I can only deal holistically with a difficult situation after I’ve faced what is troubling me, when I have the courage and feel safe to explore my sadness, my anger, my impotence or my loneliness.
+Even though experience has taught me that I can only deal holistically with a difficult situation after I’ve faced what is troubling me.
+When I have the courage and feel safe exploring my sadness, anger, impotence, or loneliness.
 Often, I only go there when there is no other way.

 surrendering, listening, reconciling